Developer API

 1. Authentication

-Every request needs either a JWT (from /auth/login) or an API key (X-API-Key header).
+Every request needs either a JWT (from /auth/login) or an API key — BOTH go in the Authorization header as "Bearer <token-or-key>".
 API keys with prefix ak_ or aidb_ are accepted; the prefix tells the server which key store to look up.
+(Legacy X-API-Key header was retired in the v1.6.5.2-ce wire-format alignment — current servers reject it.)

 POST/v1/auth/login